pablojunin/spring-boot-rest-user-api/README.md

 ## Explore with swagger

 To see the documentation with swagger: <http://localhost:8080/swagger-ui/>

+To see the documentation with api-docs: <http://localhost:8080/v2/api-docs>

+## Explore with database

+To see the h2 db: <http://localhost:8080/h2-console>
+Conf: Driver Class=org.h2.Driver, JDBC URL=jdbc:h2:mem:testdb, User Name=sa, password=

+## Import json file to Postman

+Include the json file to import into Postman with all endpoints to run

+file: /postman/userapi.postman_collection.json